This is an online streaming event

 After the live broadcast, ticket holders and on-demand bookers will be able to watch this performance until midnight on 31 March.
 For information on how to use KPlayer please refer to our helpful guide or see the KPlayer FAQ.

 From mass emigration out of Eastern Europe to the creation of Israel, the last century transformed Jewish life.
 The same was true of Jewish writers: their novels, plays, poems and memoirs provided intimate access to new worlds of experience.
-In The Blessing and the Curse: The Jewish People and Their Books in the Twentieth Century, Adam Kirsch discusses the impact of writers from Kafka and Roth to Hannah Senesh and Tony Kushner.
-He is joined here by award-laden novelists from both sides of the Atlantic: The World to Come author Dara Horn and Booker winner Howard Jacobson, for a discussion of a century of writers and writing that changed the world.
+In The Blessing and the Curse: The Jewish People and Their Books in the Twentieth Century, Adam Kirsch discusses the impact of writers from Kafka and Roth to Hannah Senesh and Tony Kushner with Booker winner Howard Jacobson, moderated by acclaimed writer Dara Horn, for a discussion of a century of writers and writing that changed the world.

 Click here to purchase copies of The Blessing and the Curse : The Jewish People & Their Books in the Twentieth Century by Adam Kirsch, Live A Little by Howard Jacobson and Eternal Life by Dara Horn from our independent book selling partners Blackwell’s.